 The only problem is that there was no agricultural society back then in the Balkans… or was it?

 The connections between these stone sculptures are evident and without a doubt extremely ancient.
-If we take the Lepenski Vir as a starting point, we see similar cultural traits on the north (France) on the south (Africa) and on the west (America).
+If we take the Lepenski Vir as a starting point, we see similar cultural traits in the north (France) on the south (Africa), and the west (America).
 But it is in fact in the east that we see the most of the similar stone sculptures.
-They are known as balbal or the kurgan stelae.
+They are known as balbal or the Kurgan stelae.
 And even though they are deeply rooted all over Asia, dominating the steppe, but reaching as far as Korea, I did not include them in this article as they are not as strikingly similar as the examples we saw.